 2 Leading OthersLeadership involves leading others.
 What motivates others?
 How can you best communicate and develop a shared vision and strategies?
 How can you influence and inspire others?
 How will you empower others to act?
 How can you manage conflict and lead teams effectively?

 3 Scaling for ImpactLeadership calls for creativity and flexibility to change in resource-limited environments.
 What positive difference do you want to make?
 What are the goals, drivers, and strategies that will work?
 How will you measure progress and outcomes?
 How can you plan for potential risks/barriers and solutions?
 How do you “Scale Up” your impact?
 Who can help you make this change?

 “I am now a more self-aware and reflective leader and as a result, more effective.”

 The Advisory Board consists of leaders in the field of aging who are engaged in education, research, policy and clinical programs.

-Application Deadline:The deadline for applications was January 8, 2018.
+Application Deadline:The deadline for applications is January 22, 2019.

 - Demonstrated commitment to advancing policy, discovery, clinical care, and education system change in the field of aging.